johnsie/Guides/Design-Patterns.md

 				  case AnimalType.Cow:
                 return new Cow();
             default:
-			    'No valid animal type has been defined so return a dog return new Dog();
+			    //No valid animal type has been defined so return a dog return new Dog();
         }
     }